matsad3547/RRR-tested/README.md

 This is our attempt to create a superset template of create-react-app that includes Router, Redux, and Jest (or Enzyme, if we feel like it) and other cool stuff as we see fit.

 To make it work, you first need to do the following:
-* run
+* run:
 ```sh
 $ yarn global add create-rx3-app
 ```

-* to create a new project, run
+* to create a new project, run:

 ```sh
 $ create-rx3-app <your project name>